Request A Free Estimate

 However, these bugs won’t bid a happy goodbye after gardening season is over.
 They’re prone to swarming, and prefer to overwinter inside homes.
 Once they’re finished feasting on aphids, they will crowd on reflective surfaces like windows and sliding glass doors.
 If they have the opportunity, Asian lady beetles will invade your home.

-If you don’t look closely, Asian lady beetles and ladybugs can seem nearly identical.
-But a sharp eye can spot the subtle differences between them.
+A sharp eye can spot the subtle differences between the two bugs.
 This will help you welcome the friendly ladybug and stop Asian lady beetle invasions before they start.
+Here’s how to tell the two bugs apart:

 Differences in Appearance Between Ladybugs and Asian Lady Beetles